mozvip/dynamo/README.md

-# README #
+# Dynamo #

 [![Build Status](https://api.travis-ci.org/mozvip/dynamo.svg?branch=master)](https://travis-ci.org/mozvip/dynamo)

 ### What is this repository for? ###

 This is the main development repository for Dynamo.
-Dynamo is an attempt at creating a single application that has the main functionnalities of SickBeard, CouchPotato, Headphones, ...
+Dynamo is an highly experimental attempt at creating a single application that has the main functionnalities of SickBeard, CouchPotato, Headphones and other similar download automation apps.

 It is coded in Java 7.